General Agentic Planning Through Simulative Reasoning with World Models: Simulative Reasoning for Agentic Planning

-Having discussed our major designs, we proceed to describe the full decision process of the \modelname architecture: As illustrated in Figure \ref{fig:intro-world-model}, given observation $o_t$ (e.g., webpage screenshots and/or accessibility tree), \modelname first infers the world state $\hat{s}_t$ using the encoder $h$, and then selects the best simulated action $a_t'^*$ through the planner.
+\paragraph{Architecture and Decision Process} Combining these design choices, we now describe the full decision process of \modelname: As illustrated in Figure~\ref{fig:design-using-llm}, given observation $o_t$ (e.g., webpage screenshots and/or accessibility tree), \modelname first infers the world state $\hat{s}_t$ using the encoder $h$, and then selects the best simulated action $a_t'^*$ through the planner.
 Inside the planner, the architecture performs simulative reasoning by proposing actions $a_t'$ using policy $\tilde{\pi}$ and predicting the next state $\hat{s}_{t+1}$ using the world model $f$, and evaluating goal progress $\sum_{k=t}^{T'-1} \gamma_k r(g, \hat{s}_k) + \gamma_{T'}V_{\pi, f}^g(\hat{s}_{T'})$ using critic $v$ upon reaching state $\hat{s}_{T'}$ at the planning horizon $T'$.
-This can repeat multiple times until the planner selects the action sequence $a'^*_{t:T'-1}$ with the highest expected success and passes the first step $a_t^*$ to actor $\nu$ which finally outputs the concrete action $a_t$.
+This can repeat multiple times until the planner selects the action sequence $a'^*_{t:T'-1}$ with the highest expected success and passes the first step $a_t^*$ to actor $\alpha$ which finally outputs the concrete action $a_t$.
 Formally, \modelname can be seen as solving the following multi-level optimization problem: